Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Introduction

 \section{Introduction}

-Quantum mechanics has been confirmed by countless experiments to be the most powerful theory for describing natural phenomena, but the nature of quantum mechanics itself has been the subject of debate and research since its inception.
-The most controversial issue is about the connection of the wave function solved from the deterministic Schr\"{o}dinger equation to the physical quantities measured experimentally in reality.
-In particular, the statistical probability interpretation of the wave function which is very successful for all the measurement results in microscopic world, has rest the long historical debate begun with the two great physicists, Einstein and Bohr.
-In 1935, Einstein, Podolsky, and Rosen further pointed out that under the probability interpretation, quantum mechanical wave functions of distant noninteracting systems contain non-local correlations \cite{einstein1935can} that goes far beyond the usual understanding of physical observations in reality.
-The non-local correlation feature of wave functions in composite systems was soon named as entanglement by Schr\"{o}dinger \cite{schrodinger1935discussion}, and becomes the most striking but also most weird property in quantum physics.
+Quantum mechanics has been confirmed by countless experiments to be the most powerful theory in the description of the natural phenomena.
+However, the nature of quantum mechanics itself has been the subject of debate and research since its inception.
+The most controversial issue is about the physical meaning of wavefunctions solved from the deterministic Schr\"{o}dinger equation in describing the physical quantities measured experimentally in reality.
+In particular, the Born's statistical probability interpretation of wavefunctions, which is practically very successful for all the observed results in the microscopic world, has put to rest the long historical debate.
+In 1935, Einstein, Podolsky, and Rosen further pointed out that under the probability interpretation, quantum mechanical wavefunctions of distant noninteracting systems contain non-local (instant) correlations \cite{einstein1935can}, which goes far beyond the usual understanding of physical observations in reality.
+The non-local correlation feature of wavefunctions in composite systems was soon named as entanglement by Schr\"{o}dinger \cite{schrodinger1935discussion}, and becomes the most striking and also the most fundamental property in quantum physics.